-In addition, EPM14712 and EPM14713 in the Isa South Project are in the process of being renewed as they expired in August 2014 and have been further discounted by 10% to account for the uncertainty associated with the timing of grant and any further imposed conditions.
+In addition, EPM15212 in the Isa West Project is in the process of being renewed as it expires in August 2015.
+Given the uncertainty associated with the timing of grant and any further imposed conditions, Xstract has elected to discountthe valuation of this permit by 10%.

-Using the geoscientific rating method, Xstract estimates the current market is likely to pay between AUD3.2 M and AUD10.3 M for Aeon's attributable interest in these permits, as summarised in Table 8.8.
+Using the geoscientific rating method, Xstract estimates the current market is likely to pay between AUD3.3 M and AUD10.5 M for Aeon's attributable interest in these permits, as summarised in Table 8.8.
 For further details relating to the method refer to Appendix C.